 Amherst, NS B4H 3Z3

-Your letter to the Public Trustee should note the date you contacted the Department of Indian Affairs and Northern Development to verify that the estate is not being administered by the department.
+Your letter to the Public Trustee should note the date you contacted Indigenous and Northern Affairs Canada to verify that the estate is not being administered by the department.

-The Public Trustee charges a fee of $200.00 as an administration charge for consenting to be the representative of a deceased in a matter under the Survival of Actions Act.
+The Public Trustee charges a fee of $200.00 plus tax (for a total of $230.00) as an administration charge for consenting to be the representative of a deceased in a matter under the Survival of Actions Act.
 This administration charge is payable by cheque to the Public Trustee.
 The cheque must be received by the Public Trustee before the lawyer files the Public Trustee’s consent at the Court.

 The Public Trustee is not interested in forcing solicitors to comply with a strict procedure and will not insist upon having all of the above information before delivering a consent to act.
 However, the information specified in items 1, 2, 3, 4, and 6 will be required before the Public Trustee can draft and deliver an informed consent.
 In most cases the consent will relate to an “Intended Proceeding,” and the plaintiff’s solicitor will apply for and get an order to appoint the Public Trustee before issuing the Notice of Action and Statement of Claim.